grafana/grafana/docs/sources/getting-started/get-started-grafana-prometheus.md

 #### 2. Install Prometheus node_exporter

 Install node_exporter on all hosts you want to monitor.
-In this guide we will assume you are installing it locally.
+This guide shows you how to install it locally.

 Prometheus node_exporter is a widely used tool that exposes system metrics.
-For instructions on how to install node_exporter, refer to the [Installing and running the node_exporter](https://prometheus.io/docs/guides/node-exporter/#installing-and-running-the-node-exporter) section in Prometheus documentation.
+For instructions on installing node_exporter, refer to the [Installing and running the node_exporter](https://prometheus.io/docs/guides/node-exporter/#installing-and-running-the-node-exporter) section in the Prometheus documentation.

 When running node_exporter locally, you can check that it is exporting metrics by navigating to `http://localhost:9100/metrics`.